 - Know when and how to use quantitative methods and understand the results.

 - Choose the appropriate sample size and power to test hypotheses.

 - Write a research grant proposal that will successfully compete for funding.

 - Evaluate and communicate study findings to scientific and lay audiences.

 - Manage a research team and build multidisciplinary collaborations.

-Short courses and workshops are open to all members of the UMB community though those enrolled in degree-granting or certificate programs will have priority.
+The Introduction to Clinical and Translational Research at UMB course is open to all members of the UMB community though those enrolled in degree-granting or certificate programs will have priority.
 Admission to the degree granting and certificate programs is based on the criteria of the sponsoring program and the Graduate School.

 Students accepted to the MS or Certificate in Clinical Research program will be assigned an advisor.
 If you are unsure of which program is most appropriate, please read the Frequently Asked Questions and contact the program coordinator.